kstvigilante/Dashboard/README.md

 # Dashboard
-this is my first project upload on github
+this is my first project uploaded on github
 Data may not be stored in the best possible way several bugs are there but it works